unruggable-labs/ENSIPs/eip-1.md

 ^https:\/\/[a-z]*\.spec\.whatwg\.org/commit-snapshots/[0-9a-f]{40}/$
 ```

-Although not recommended by WHATWG, EIPs must anchor to a particular commit so that future readers can refer to the exact version of the living standard that existed at the time the EIP was finalized.
-This gives readers sufficient information to maintain compatibility, if they so choose, with the version referenced by the EIP and the current living standard.
+Although not recommended by WHATWG, ENSIPs must anchor to a particular commit so that future readers can refer to the exact version of the living standard that existed at the time the ENSIP was finalized.
+This gives readers sufficient information to maintain compatibility, if they so choose, with the version referenced by the ENSIP and the current living standard.

 ### Internet Engineering Task Force (IETF)